Below is a list of upcoming Writing Center workshops. All workshops will be held from 5-6 p.m. in Ross 1160.

-Life would be so much simpler if we could just give credit in whichever way we see fit; but this is college, and we have standards.
+Life would be so much simpler if there were only one citation style for every discipline—but it’s not and there isn’t.
 In this workshop, we will cover the basics of writing papers in APA.
-This will include both the technical formatting rules for the APA paper as well as information on how to properly cite your sources.
-We will focus much of this workshop on applying discussed rules to your own papers.
-So bring your essay, bring your list of sources, and bring a friend.
-If your professors require APA for their research papers, and you are not sure where to start, we’ve got you covered.
+This will include both the technical formatting rules for the paper as well as information on how to properly cite your sources.
+This workshop is intended for students who are not yet familiar with either one of these styles and are looking for a “crash course.”
+If your professor requires APA for their research paper and you are not sure where to start, we’ve got you covered.

 Questions?
 Contact the Writing Center at 970-351-2056 or email the director.